Lands and Waters

 - Open Space - New York's Open Space Conservation Plan serves as the blueprint for the State's land conservation efforts.
 DEC's smart growth program encourages economic growth within the footprint of existing communities.

-- Watersheds, Lakes, Rivers - Main bodies of freshwater and their watersheds in New York State.
+- Watersheds - Main bodies of freshwater and their watersheds in New York State.

 - Oceans & Estuaries - Protecting and managing New York State's marine and estuary resources